Last Updated: February 22, 2023, by: Jamie Sandford

-Following on from our recent Where to Buy Reclaimed Wood post, today we turn our attention to rugs and in particular the best place to buy rugs both in store and online.
-With such an enormous choice of area rugs we highly recommend browsing online first before visiting a high street retailer.
-And if you’re planning to buy your area rug online it’s wise to check the returns policy of each store before opening your purchase.
+Following on from our recent post on where to buy reclaimed wood flooring, today we turn our attention to rugs and in particular the best place to buy rugs both in-store and online.
+With such an enormous choice of area rugs, we highly recommend browsing online first before visiting a high street retailer.
+And if you’re planning to buy your area rug online, it’s wise to check the returns policy of each store before opening your purchase.

 So we start with reviews of the best places to buy rugs online, before moving on to a review of the best places to buy rugs in store, both big box stores and department stores.
 If you can’t find the rug of your dreams from this selection of retailers maybe it doesn’t exist! 😉

-And if you want some area rug ideas check out our winter selection
+And if you want some area rug ideas, check out our selection of the best area rugs.

 For many, the best place to buy rugs online is a site they are familiar with.
 If you regularly shop at one of these online sellers, like its policies and are happy with your experience, then it’s the first place to shop for rugs on the Internet.

 This fast-growing online seller has rugs in every style and type.
 Area rug prices are cheap to moderate at Wayfair.
 Site navigation offers shopping for rugs by Color, Shape, Pattern, Material, Category, Location, Age and production Technique.

 The site has good filters for narrowing your search including by Size, Color, Material, Shape, Type and Price.
 The more than 150,000 area rug options make Overstock the single best place to buy area rugs online.

 Between the rugs Amazon stocks and the rugs sold by outside vendors on its site, Amazon is the second best place to buy area rugs online.